larastan/larastan/docs/rules.md

 ## ModelPropertyRule

+---

+**NOTE**: This rule is currently in beta!
+If you want to improve it's analysis you can check out the issue [here](https://github.com/nunomaduro/larastan/issues/676) and contribute!

+---

 This rule checks every argument of a method or a function, and if the argument has the type `model-property`, it will try to check the given value against the model properties.
 And if the model does not have the given property, it'll produce an error.

 ### Basic example